 I want to invite you to try some of them, however you’re feeling today.

-- Put on some worship music and be still for a moment: Whatever your taste in music, there’s some worship music for you.
-Just sit, with no agenda.
+Whatever your taste in music, there’s some worship music for you.
+Just sit with no agenda.
 Take a moment to become aware of God’s presence, not rushing away.
 If you’re like me and find it easier to be still mentally when your body is moving, go for a walk, vacuum your house, whatever you need to do to still your mind and connect with God.

 The world around us reveals His vastness and glory.
 Check out the night sky, trees in the park or birds on your roof.
 The guy that made all this, as well as those weird little luminous creatures at the bottom of the ocean, made you too and didn’t make a mistake.
 Breathe it in – both the fresh air and how loved you are.
 Now’s a great time to tell God how you’re feeling and what you’re grateful for.

 He feeds our tired souls, bringing us alive spiritually and refreshes us physically.
 Bit by bit we break the downward spiral of apathy as our spiritual get up and go returns.

 And isn’t that what we want more than anything?
 To break out of survival mode and to feel untired, unworried, and unangry – and yes, I just made up those words but for me they sum up how we want to feel so well.